jhinmainksta/drone/docs/en/copterhack2023.md

 > **Note** In order to be able to apply, you must have an account on [GitHub](https://github.com).

-Prepare your application and send it as a Draft Pull Request to [Clover repository](https://github.com/CopterExpress/clover)
+Prepare your application and send it as a Draft Pull Request to [Drone repository](https://github.com/CopterExpress/drone)

-1. Fork the Clover repository:
+1. Fork the Drone repository:

     <img src="../assets/github_application/github-fork.png" alt="GitHub Fork">